katrinleinweber/Git-for-bio-scientists/README.md

 ![](images/Horizontal-info-transfer.png)

-### Git helps track such changes in your project files.
+### Git can help track the digital evolution of your project(s).

-> - automatic visualisation => What did I change?
+- [cryptographic verification](http://git-scm.com/book/en/v2/Getting-Started-Git-Basics#Git-Has-Integrity) of files => All changes get noticed.
-> - [cryptographic verification](http://git-scm.com/book/en/v2/Getting-Started-Git-Basics#Git-Has-Integrity) => Nothing can change without notice!
+- automatic visualisation => What was changed?
-> - commenting => What does the change mean?
+- commenting => What does a change mean?

 ![](images/Git-helps.png)